Guide to Pre and Post Launch Mobile App Marketing Pitfalls to AvoidRaja

 Pre-Launch App Marketing Pitfalls to Avoid:

 What we do before the launch of an app is just as important, if not more important, than what we do after it’s been launched.
-As a result, there are a number of areas that should receive attention before your app hits the market.
+As a result, there are a number of areas that should receive attention before your app hits the market which is possible by doing app pre launch activities.
 Neglecting these areas of app development can negatively impact the success of your app.

 - A Lack of Adequate Market Research